Devdesiign/Devdesiign/README.md

 I am a Frontend Developer with a background in UIUX design.

-I kickstarted my career as a Front-end Dev, switched to WordPress, switched to UIUX design and finally... <br> Back to Front-end Development.
+I kickstarted my career as a Front-end Developer, switched to WordPress Development, switched to UIUX design and...
+I'm Back to Front-end Development 🎉.

-I am a self motivated fellow who is in love with growth cauz' i believe we only get better if we try.

-My pronouns are He, Him, His. ✌

-I speak English and I am learning Arabic and Spanish. 👌

-I practice **Stoicism**, makes me understand the world better. 💯 - [Here's how to get started](https://stoicismpod.com/)

 ---